 I came across a picnic recipe in an old cookbook that displayed a platter decoratively displaying slices of cold meat and egg pasties.
 Similar to a Scotch egg filling, this lamb mince mixture encases a boiled egg within a sturdy, buttery gluten-free pastie pastry.
 The lamb mince is seasoned with classic sausagemeat spices, fresh mint and parsley.

 What is a pastie?

-Pasties are a combination of buttery shortcrust turnover-shaped pastry and tender pieces of beef or lamb and root vegetables, typically swede and potatoes finished off with onion.
-For this style of traditional pastie, I have also added a gluten-free traditional lamb & mint pastie recipe to my blog for you to try out with some information and history regarding Cornish pasties.
+Pasties are a combination of buttery shortcrust turnover-shaped pastry and tender pieces of meat and root vegetables, typically swede and potatoes finished off with onion.
+There are many variations and can be eaten either warm or cold.

 - Cheddar cheese and onion

 - Vegetable Curry, similar to a vegetable samosa filling

 - Beef Curry, similar to a beef samosa filling

 - Mexican chilli con Carne or sin Carne

 This is the method used to seal the pastry edge and ensure the filling doesn’t leak out.
 The best way to describe crimping is by twisting and pressing the pastry edges along the longest side of the pastie.
 It takes some practice and can be a bit tricky to perfect when dealing with gluten-free pastry as it can tear or rip easily.
 If it proves to be too hard to crimp, they can be sealed pressed down with a fork.